daverix/slingerORM/README.md

 String sql = mapping.getCreateTableSql();
 ```

-If you are developing on Android, the simplest way to interact with your database is to use the SQLStorageFactory built specifically for Android and it's SQLiteDatabase class.
-It uses the MappingFetcher internally.
+If you are developing on Android, there is a class SqliteStorage which will help you with your database interactions.
+Pass the mapper above to the constructor together with a SQLiteDatabase and call initStorage to create the database table with data from the mapper.

 ```
-IStorage<ExampleEntity> storage = SQliteStorageFactory.initStorage(db, ExampleEntity.class);
+IStorage<ExampleEntity> storage = new SQLiteStorage<ComplexEntity>(db, mapper);
 storage.initStorage();
 ExampleEntity entity = new ExampleEntity();
 entity.setName("David");